 - - - - - - - - - -

 Investing involves risk, including possible loss of principal.
-An investor should carefully consider investment objectives, risks, charges and expenses of the investment company before investing.
-Bond and bond funds will decrease in value as interest rates rise.
-Call 800.826.2333 or click below to obtain a prospectus and summary prospectus which contain this and other information.
-Please read the prospectus and summary prospectuscarefully before investing.
-A Fund prospectus is available at vaneck.com.
+An investor should consider investment objectives, risks, charges and expenses of the investment company carefully before investing.
+Bonds and bond funds will decrease in value as interest rates rise.
+Please read the prospectus and summary prospectus carefully before investing.

-No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © 2013 Van Eck Securities Corporation.
+No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of Van Eck Securities Corporation. © 2014 Van Eck Global.

 Van Eck Securities Corporation, Distributor